Kristina01111000/Drws_site/README.md

 how to organize the videos on patreon also? fix the form so people get added to constnat contact -> talk to peepso support

-Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon going to use a post slider app for page test the email w/ constant contact see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time
+Ask if he still wants quizzes on the site -> i think so anyone can join, but to get access to more they need to join patreon OR anyone can join but they need a code from patroen going to use a post slider app for page test the email w/ constant contact see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time